Natalie McGiffert

-Natalie McGiffert (born March 14, 1997) is an American group rhythmic gymnast.
-She competed at the 2015 World Rhythmic Gymnastics Championships.
+Natalie McGiffert (born March 14, 1997) is a 2016 Team USA Olympian for group rhythmic gymnast.
+She also competed at the 2015 World Rhythmic Gymnastics Championships.

 McGiffert won a gold medal and two silver medals as part of the American team in group rhythmic gymnastics events at the 2015 Pan American Games.
 She was part of the American team in the women's rhythmic group all-around event at the 2016 Summer Olympics.